THE TEARS OF A CLOWN

-Now if there's a smile upon my face…
+Now if there's a smile on my face… (Image: Real Edinburgh)

 Could you please share which tour company you went with to tour Edinburgh’s vaults?
 Is there a particularly good one?
 Is there a way into them that you might know of that doesn’t involve a tour?
 I’m doing a fellowship thing at St Andrew’s until the end of March and have been to Edinburgh twice so far.
 I had learned of the underground and was snooping around to find a way into it.
 I think that one possibility is via the Royal Oak pub’s basement.
 If you know of any others that you might be willing to share, I’d greatly appreciate it.

 Comment by Brian Wildeman | January 26, 2008 | Edit